Better Living in Our Communities

 Wind energy is still seen in rural areas mostly for pumping water although it does have applications for generating power.
 We may start seeing more and more of this in combination with solar.

-Yes, we do have Plant Vogle which might be finished before I die.
+Yes, we do have Plant Vogle.
 Nuclear power has been used in other countries and some places in the USA.
 It does have some problems and issues, but everything does.
 Personally, I rank it slightly above fossil fuels as a source, but only slightly.
-It is not about the perceived danger of contamination around a plant that bothers me (although that does exist if something like Fukoshima’s meltdown should happen), but the constant problem of nuclear waste disposal which is always there.
+It is not about the perceived danger of contamination around a plant that bothers me (although that does exist if something like Fukushima’s meltdown should happen), but the constant problem of nuclear waste disposal which is always there.
 (The spent rods have to be trucked across country (which really bothers me), put several hundred feet down inside of a salt cave, and will sit there until when?
 The half-life for the stuff is something like 4,000 years.
-So the first containers in will be inert in something like 50,000 years?
+So,the first containers in will be inert in something like 50,000 years?)
 My mind is struggling here, but the short version is, I don’t like it.

 Natural gas in the home is primarily limited to homes either in cities or nearby since it must be piped in.
 Propane gas, a near cousin, can be tanked and delivered to homes for residential use.
 In a few cases, fuel oil furnaces may still be in use, but these are increasingly few as parts become harder to find, people who know how to service them become harder to locate, and the fuel itself becomes more expensive.